WilkiR/db_final_project/README.md

 # **CS3200: Database Design Final Project**
 This file contains the the required information pertaining to our deliverables.
+Included are the general information about our project, the steps to setting up out project on you device, as steps to interacting with the interface.
 ### 1. Project Name:
 Chat App
 ### 2. Team: